 You know about nutrition, exercise, balancing everything from your budget to your personal and professional life - now just do it.

 Keep everything succinct and let go of anything that upsets your emotional balance.
-Don't live in the fantasy that self-help gurus promise will brings results.
-That was the old days.
+Don't live in the fantasy that self-help gurus process will brings results.
 Know your issues and shortcomings and how you can keep yourself balanced in light of everything going on around you.

 2012 will not be an easy year, so prepare for the worse, and find something that grounds you.
 People are burning out and seek high purpose.
 It will come.